 Gas Purifiers include in-line and cartridge types for removal of oxygen, hydrocarbons, and water.

-In-line Gas Filters include all-welded depth filters, high pressure filters, and high purity membrane filters.
+Gas Filters include all-welded depth filters, high-pressure filters, and high purity membrane filters.

 Purifiers are used to remove specific chemical components from a gas stream.
 They function by either catalytic action or by adsorption.
 Several types of purifiers are expendable (when saturated, must be replaced) and some can be regenerated (they can be reactivated).